ignasijuez/PRO2-FIB-2021/README.md

-# EVALUATOR: plataforma de gestión de problemas y cursos de programación
+# EVALUATOR: Problem Management Platform and Programming Courses

 The description of the assignment is located in the 'assignment' folder (in Catalan), and the files in the 'code' folder.